gundumani376/PyVox-A-voice-based-Python-IDE/README.md

 - 🗂️ **File Operations**: New, open, save, and save-as features for working with local `.py` files.
 - 📦 **Multi-threaded Voice & Execution**: Keeps the UI responsive while listening or executing code in the background.

+- And the most important thing, pls don't forget to add your gemini API key

 ---

 ## 🔧 Requirements